wmhilton-stoplight/platform-docs/2.-workspaces/b.adding-projects.md

 If you are using a "multirepo" approach, you might have one project for each API, and contain the source code and API description inside each project in any directory structure you like.

-You could use a mixture of both, where multiple repositories exist, but there are a couple of APIs in there.
-Maybe one project known as the "Locations Service" has a "Public API" and an "Admin API" for managing it.

 Next, lets learn about [configuring projects](c.config.md).